-2.1.
 Energy Supply

-A unique feature of living cells is the ability to extract energy from their environment and to use this energy to carry out activities such as growth, movement, or reproduction.
-In general, energy from nutrients (in cellular respiration) or light (in photosynthesis) is transformed through respiratory or photosynthetic electron-transfer chains into a proton gradient across the cell membrane, which is finally utilized for adenosine triphosphate (ATP) synthesis.
-Similarly, to sustain life-mimicking processes in synthetic cells, a continuous supply of energy is required.
-Therefore, we aim to design and construct energy regeneration modules that are specified to continuously supply energy in the form of ATP to an artificial cell.
+A unique feature of living cells is the ability to extract energy from their environment and to use this energy to carry out activities such as growth, movement or reproduction.
+In general, energy of nutrients (in cellular respiration) or light (in photosynthesis) is transformed via respiratory or photosynthetic electron transfer chains into a proton gradient across the cell membrane which is finally utilized for adenosine triphosphate (ATP) synthesis.
+Similarly, to sustain life mimicking processes in synthetic cells, a continuous supply of energy is required.
+Therefore, we aim to design and construct energy regeneration modules, which are specified to continuously supply energy in the form of ATP to an artificial cell.

-In nature, ATP regeneration is coupled to the recycling of nicotinamide cofactors [NAD(H) or NADP(H)].
-Although in some archaea, these processes might be decoupled where the necessary proton gradient for ATP synthesis is generated by the light-driven proton pump bacteriorhodopsin (BR).
-To date, few attempts to mimic energy regeneration under in vitro conditions have been reported.^[5] Most of them concentrate on the conversion of light energy to ATP.[5a-c] To this end, the combination of ATP synthase (ATPase) and BR has attracted a lot of attention.
-[5b] Recently, a combination of photosystem II, a protein complex that is able to split water photocatalytically, and ATPase for light-driven ATP regeneration was demonstrated.
-[5c] The conversion of chemical energy into ATP has been less studied.
-[5d] Until now, no synthetic system capable of chemical-energy conversion from an imported substrate (e.g., glucose), coupled to ATP regeneration via nicotinamide cofactors recycling has been demonstrated.
+In nature, ATP regeneration is coupled to nicotinamide cofactors (NAD(H) or NADP(H)) recycling.
+Though in some archaea, these processes might be decoupled where the necessary proton gradient for ATP synthesis is generated by the light driven proton pump bacteriorhodopsin (BR).
+Up to date, few attempts to mimic energy regeneration under in-vitro conditions have been reported.^[5] Most of them concentrate on light energy conversion to ATP.^[5a-c] At this end, the combination of ATP synthase (ATPase) and BR attracted a lot of attention.[5b]
+Recently, a combination of photosystem II, a protein complex that is able to split water photocatalytically, and ATPase for lightdriven ATP regeneration was demonstrated.^[5c] Chemical energy conversion into ATP was less studied.^[5d] Up to now, no synthetic system capable of chemical energy conversion from an imported substrate (e.g. glucose), coupled to ATP regeneration via nicotinamide cofactors recycling has been demonstrated.
 Nicotinamide cofactors are the most abundant redox cofactors in living systems.
 They are involved in many enzymatic transformations and their recycling is of high practical relevance.

-The literature shows that the energy supply issue in bottom-up synthetic systems is largely unsolved.
-Clearly, the design of synthetic energy-converting systems from biological and chemical components is a task of significant complexity.
+The literature examples thus demonstrate that the energy supply issue in bottom-up synthetic systems is largely unsolved.
+Clearly, the design of synthetic energy converting systems from biological and chemical components is a task of significant complexity.
 In order to cope with it, smart simplifications are necessary.
-We aim to develop such strategies for the assembly of functional parts and their integration into functional modules.
+We aim to develop such strategies for assembly of functional parts and their integration into functional modules.
 Our functional part consists of a membrane protein or a chemical catalyst embedded in a suitable container (a membrane or hybrid vesicle, or a polymersome).
-As a first step in this direction, we used a high-throughput microfluidic method to generate stable, size-defined liposomes termed droplet-stabilized giant unilamellar vesicles (dsGUVs) and functionalized them with ATPase.
-[6] Application of a pHgradient causes production of ATP.
-Furthermore, a complex chemical-energy-driven ATP-regenerating functional module, an artificial mitochondrion, has been constructed.^[7]
+As a first step in this direction, we used a high-throughput microfluidic method to generate stable, defined sized liposomes termed droplet-stabilized giant unilamellar vesicles (dsGUVs) and to functionalize them with ATPase.^[6] Application of a pH-gradient causes production of ATP.
+Further, a complex chemical energy-driven ATP regenerating functional module, an artificial mitochondrion has been constructed.^[7]